• Reading time:23 mins read

 Length: 0.95 in

-The Yankee Hill Machine (YHM) developed the hybrid unit (Muzzle Brake and Compensator), which moves gases away from the shooter, mitigates both recoil and muzzle rise for a faster follow-up shot.
+The Yankee Hill Machine (YHM) developed the hybrid unit (Muzzle Brake and Compensator), which moves gases away from the shooter, and mitigates both recoil and muzzle rise for a faster follow-up shot.
 These muzzle devices are crafted from heat-treated steel, covered with a matte black finish, Melonite QPQ.
+Don’t wait – order the Yankee Hill 26-MB-A Slant Muzzle Brake just now!

 Video review